Tara-Biddle/Tara-Biddle/README.md

 - 👋 Hi I'm Tara
-- 🔭 I’m currently building a portfolio to showcase my skills in Data Analysis.
+- 🔭 I am using this account to showcase some of my projects, feedback is very welcome thank you
-- ⚡ I use python (jupyter notebook), SQL, and shell script
+- ⚡ I use python (jupyter notebook), MySQL, and shell script

 <!--